weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1-14.md

 ![Updated API endpoints](/img/blog/weaviate-1.14/updated-API-endpoints.png)

-The REST API CRUD operations now require to use both an **object id** and the target **namespace**.<br/>
+The REST API CRUD operations now require you to use both an **object ID** and the target **class name**.<br/>
 This ensures that the operations are performed on the correct objects.

-### Backround
+### Background

 One of Weaviate's features is full CRUD support.
-CRUD operations enable mutability of data objects and their vectors, which is a key difference between a vector database and an ANN library.
+CRUD operations enable the mutability of data objects and their vectors, which is a key difference between a vector database and an ANN library.
 In Weaviate, every data object has an ID (UUID).
 This ID is stored with the data object in a key-value store.
-IDs don’t have to be globally unique, since in Weaviate [classes](/developers/weaviate/current/data-schema/schema-configuration.html#class-object){:target="_blank"} acts as namespaces, while each class has a different [HNSW index](/developers/weaviate/current/vector-index-plugins/hnsw.html){:target="_blank"}, including the store around it, which is isolated on disk.
+IDs don’t have to be globally unique, because in Weaviate [classes](/developers/weaviate/current/data-schema/schema-configuration.html#class-object){:target="_blank"} act as namespaces.
+While each class has a different [HNSW index](/developers/weaviate/current/vector-index-plugins/hnsw.html){:target="_blank"}, including the store around it, which is isolated on disk.

 There was however one point in the API where reusing IDs between classes was causing serious issues.
 Most noticeable this was for the [v1/objects/{id}](/developers/weaviate/current/restful-api-references/objects.html){:target="_blank"} REST endpoints.
-If you wanted to retrieve, modify or delete a data object by its ID, you would just need to specify the ID, without specifying the classname.
+If you wanted to retrieve, modify or delete a data object by its ID, you would just need to specify the ID, without specifying the class name.
 So if the same ID exists for objects in multiple classes (which is fine because of the namespaces per class), Weaviate would not know which object to address and would address all objects with that ID instead.
-I.e. if you tried to delete an object by ID, this would result in deletion of all objects with that ID.
+I.e. if you tried to delete an object by ID, this would result in the deletion of all objects with that ID.

 ### Endpoint changes